I’m Too Young for Perimenopause Symptoms … Right?

 While perimenopause doesn't last forever, it might feel that way for a while.
 Still, you don't need to suffer through it.
 Lifestyle changes can help you improve your overall well-being and better tolerate symptoms.
 Regular exercise, a diet rich in fruits, vegetables, and whole grains, and stress management can help.
 You can also wear breathable fabrics, such as cotton, and use a fan to keep cool.
 To sleep more comfortably, lower the room temperature and place an ice pack under your pillow.

 Medications can also help manage symptoms.
-Hormone-replacement therapy, for example, can help ease perimenopause symptoms by regulating hormones.
+Menopause hormone therapy, for example, can help ease perimenopause symptoms by regulating hormones.

 Could It Be Anything Else?

 Some cancer treatments can trigger menopausal symptoms.
 Other conditions that may cause similar symptoms include pregnancy and thyroid conditions.
-No matter the cause of symptoms, it's always good to check in with your primary care provider or gynecologist, who can order blood tests to check hormone levels and look for other possible conditions.
+No matter the cause of symptoms, it's always good to check in with your primary care provider or gynecologist, who can evaluate for other possible conditions.

 Take Action for Long-Term Health